-&lt;sup>116 Available later in 2022
+&lt;sup>137 Available later in 2022

-&lt;sup>117 https://github.com/EOSC-synergy/ssh-oidc
+&lt;sup>138 https://github.com/EOSC-synergy/ssh-oidc

-HPC as a Service.
-In those providers who deliver HPC hardware via IaaS interfaces, you can easily deploy small-scale HPC systems to run your workloads.
-While IaaS providers rely on hypervisors to create Virtual Machines, specialized hardware like GPU accelerators and low latency networks like InfiniBand can be configured as PCI Passthrough devices without major performance overheads.
+• HPC as a Service.
+In those providers that deliver HPC hardware via laaS interfaces, you can easily deploy small-scale HPC systems to run your workloads.
+While laaS providers rely on hypervisors to create Virtual Machines, specialised hardware like GPU accelerators and low latency networks like InfiniBand can be configured as PCI Passthrough devices without major performance overheads.
 You can use orchestration tools like the Elastic Cloud Computing Cluster (see Section 6.3.2) to create elastic virtual clusters on these providers.
-This approach allows for a very flexible and customizable environment while providing access to HPC features.
+This approach allows for a very flexible and customisable environment while providing access to HPC features.

-For providing portability of applications between systems (Cloud, HTC, HPC), EGI-ACE recommends the use of containers with udocker.

-udocker is a user-level tool that executes containers in user space, without requiring root privileges like in managed services such as HTC, HPC, or other externally managed batch/interactive systems.
-It is a wrapper around several tools and technologies that pulls container images and executes them with minimal functionality that mimics the Docker command line tool, thus facilitating its use for users who are already familiar with Docker.
+To provide portability of applications between systems (Cloud, HTC, HPC), EGI-ACE recommends the use of containers with udocker, a user-level tool that executes containers in user space, without requiring root privileges like in managed services such as HTC, HPC, or other externally managed batch/interactive systems. udocker is a wrapper around several tools and technologies that pulls container images and executes them with minimal functionality that mimics the Docker command line tool, thus facilitating its use for users who are already familiar with Docker.

-Access of HPC systems to data available from the various data services of EGI-ACE described in the previous chapter is currently under piloting.
+Access from HPC systems to the data available at the various data services of EGI-ACE described in Section 4 is currently under piloting.